ClaudioZandonella/trackdown/README.md

 googledrive for synchronous collaboration, then return it back to a local .Rmd/.Rnw for knitting.

+# Important News

+`trackdown` is undergoing a complete revision.
+In the `master` branch, you can find the previous version of the package (formerly named `rmdrive`).
+In the `develop` branch, instead, you can find the new version that icludes support for `.Rmd` and `.Rnw` files and other new feature (e.g., hide chunks code).
+We are still working on the last aspects and on the package documentation but soon it will be ready.

 # Installation

 This package is not on CRAN.
 To use this package please run the